luciVuc/ddg-web-search/DOCKER-HUB.md

-# Publishing to Docker Hub
+# Publishing DDG Web Search MCP Server to Docker Hub

-This guide explains how to publish the DDG Web Search Docker images to Docker Hub.
+This guide explains how to publish the DDG Web Search **Model Context Protocol (MCP) Server** Docker images to Docker Hub.

+## Overview

+DDG Web Search is a comprehensive MCP server that provides:

+- **Web Search Tool**: Search the web using DuckDuckGo with browser automation
+- **Web Content Fetcher Tool**: Fetch and parse content from web pages
+- **Multiple Transports**: Both stdio (default) and HTTP (SSE) support
+- **Docker-Ready**: Pre-configured for easy Docker Hub deployment

 ## Prerequisites